What to Expect

 Highlights of the Day:

-Travel Details: Expected travel distance ~150 km/ ~3–4 hours; Overnight: Modern ger camp (B / L / D)
+Travel Details: Expected travel distance ~150 km / ~4–5 hours; Walking distance ~1 km; Overnight in a modern ger camp (B / L / D)

 Highlights of the Day:

-- Explore the haunting ruins of Ongi Monastery, a sacred site steeped in history and visit a restored temple where prayers are once again offered among the broken stones.
+- Explore the haunting ruins of Ongi Monastery, a sacred site steeped in history and visit a restored temple where prayers are once again offered among the broken stones

-Travel Details: Expected travel distance ~150 km/ ~3–4 hours; Overnight: Modern ger camp (B / L / D)
+Travel Details: Expected travel distance ~300 km / ~6–7 hours; Overnight in a ger camp (B / L / D)

 Highlights of the Day:

-Travel Details: Expected travel distance ~300 km/ ~6–7 hours; Overnight: Modern ger camp (B / L / D)
+Travel Details: : Expected travel distance ~250 km / ~5–6 hours; Overnight in a ger camp (B / L / D)

 Highlights of the Day:

-Travel Details: Expected travel distance ~380 km/ ~6–7 hours; Overnight: Hotel in Ulaanbaatar (B / L/-)
+Travel Details: Expected travel distance ~380 km / ~6–7 hours; Return to Ulaanbaatar.
+End of tour (B / L/-)

-Day 10 – Departure Day: Until the Steppe Calls Again
+Day 9 – Departure Day: Until the Steppe Calls Again

 In the morning, you will be transferred to the airport or train station for your departure.
 As the aircraft rises and the city fades beneath you, take a moment to gaze at the horizon once more.
 Mongolia will not say goodbye.
 It will simply wait—vast, patient, eternal—for the moment you return.